RichardHenryJames/nexhire/docs/wallet-system.md

 # ??
-NexHire Wallet System
+RefOpen Wallet System

 ## Overview

-The NexHire Wallet System allows users to add money to their digital wallet using Razorpay payment gateway.
+The RefOpen Wallet System allows users to add money to their digital wallet using Razorpay payment gateway.
 Users can maintain a balance, recharge their wallet, view transaction history, and use wallet funds for various platform services.

 ---